johnnym5/ntblcp-asset-manager/README.md

 *   **Camera & OCR Integration**: Build a UI to use the device's camera to scan asset labels, feeding the image directly to the existing AI flow to auto-fill and validate asset details.
 *   **Google Sheets Integration**: Allow direct, authenticated import and export with Google Sheets to further streamline data management and collaboration.
 *   **Advanced Reporting**: Create a dedicated reporting module to generate and visualize more detailed analytics from the asset data.
-*   **Progressive Web App (PWA)**: Enhance PWA features to allow the app to be "installed" on a device's home screen for a more seamless, native-like experience.

 ---